How bankruptcy was the best thing that happened to me

 This can’t be happening.

-My finger hovered on my dark silver MacBook pro’s touchpad like trying to avoid the send button.
+My finger hovered over my dark silver MacBook pro’s touchpad, hesitant to press the return button.

-I don’t remember when was the last time I’ve been so clueless.
-I’ve always pulled a rabbit out of a hat like some kind of twisted version of David Copperfield.
-I am an entrepreneur, for god’s sake.
-My job is to solve problems, not invent them.
+I don’t remember the last time I felt so clueless.
+I’ve always been able to pull a rabbit out of a hat, like some kind of twisted version of David Copperfield.
+I’m an entrepreneur for god’s sake.
+My job is to solve problems, not create them.

 But my mind was empty.
 I was empty.